MileHacker Logo

 • Avoid visiting during national holidays if feasible, as crowds typically swell and transport becomes congested.

-• Weekdays generally see less tourists at popular spots.
+• Weekdays generally see less tourists at favored sites.

-• Check local calendars for festivals of the season and plan visits accordingly.
+• Check local calendars for seasonal festivals and plan visits accordingly.

 Express Transportation Alternatives